 Contributing to feminist scholarship, this research aims to elevate individual experiences of burn-out to more collective questions of women’s work in the family.
 The central method is a form of narrative unearthing, a way of noticing affective moments in family history by using the female body as a source of information.
 Most significantly, this story is in conversation with emerging research techniques within the field of machine learning that read and assign meaning to body language.
 This research will benefit from access to a number of collaborators and archives, notably those of Het Nieuwe Instituut and those concerned with women’s work, the body and artificial intelligence.

-[Photograph from my family archive: Maria Julia Serra, my grandmother (centre) on holiday in Portugal in 1961 with family.]
+[Photograph (above) from my family archive: Maria Julia Serra, my grandmother (centre) on holiday in Portugal in 1961 with family.]